tinacms/tina.io/content/docs/drafts/drafts-field.md

 ## What is "A draft field"?

-Draft fields are just boolean fields that can be used to indicate weather a document is a draft or not.
+Draft fields are just boolean fields that can be used to indicate whether a document is a draft or not.
 There is nothing special about draft fields are they are not treaded any differently then any other boolean fields.

 ### Setting up a draft field